-London, England — The surviving members of legendary rock band Pink Floyd will reunite next year for a North American tour.
+London, England — The surviving members of the legendary rock band Pink Floyd will reunite next year for a North American tour.
 A tour that the band says will be “on Pink Floyd’s terms.”

 Rick Wright was the keyboardist for Pink Floyd since the band’s founding, going back to the Syd Barrett days when Roger didn’t think he ran the whole thing.
-Rick Wright died on September 15, 2008.
+Unfortunately, Rick Wright died on September 15, 2008.
 Wright’s passing has cast many doubts on the possibility of a Pink Floyd reunion, as he was an integral part of the sound of the band.

 Drummer Nick Mason explains, “Rick was always the peacemaker in the group.
-Without him, I didn’t see any way to get Dave and Roger to work together ever again.
+Without him, I didn’t see any way to get Dave and Roger to work together again.
 Can I have another beer, please?”

 After opening the bottle and taking a long pull, Mason continued.